AvsPmod/AvsPmod/README.md

 Running AvsPmod
 ---------------

-AviSynth (Windows) or AvxSynth (*nix) is required.
+AviSynth, AviSynth+ (Windows) or AvxSynth (*nix) is required.
 When not using the AvsPmod builds, currently only supplied for Windows, the following is also needed:

 - Python 2.6-2.7
 - wxPython 2.8-2.9
+- Additionally for AviSynth+ x86-64 (Windows):
+    - cffi module
+    - pycparser module
+    - Visual Studio 2008
+    - avisynth_c.h

 In that case start AvsPmod by running avsp.py, i.e. `python -O avsp.py`, pythonw recommended on Windows.